-Stephen is head of housing alongside Kathryn Tombling.
-He is responsible for BDP's non-London housing projects.
+Stephen is joint head of housing and responsible for BDP's non-London housing projects.

 Stephen oversees large scale mixed use and residential masterplans as well as building commissions in workplace, housing, energy, retail and higher education.
 He is able to apply his detailed understanding of many building types to masterplans and feasibility studies, ensuring proposals which are inspirational, yet credible.